RedVoxInc/redvox-examples/docs/source/05_plot_spectrogram.md

-# Plot Audio spectrogram
+# Plot Audio Spectrogram

-In this example we will plot the Audio spectrogram using [RedPandas](https://github.com/RedVoxInc/redpandas).
+In this example we will plot the audio spectrogram using [RedPandas](https://github.com/RedVoxInc/redpandas).
-The steps are very similar to the previous example where we plotted the [Audio waveforms](04_plot_wiggles.md).
+The steps are very similar to the previous example where we plotted the [audio waveforms](04_plot_wiggles.md).

 ## Running the example
 The first step is to load [RedVox data](getting_data_from_report.md) into a